 C. Personal Investment

-- Management and Employees may conduct Securities transactions, foreign exchange trading, precious metals, and other transactions for personal interest only if there is no conflict of interest, violation of any Company policy, insider trading regulations and other laws and regulations.
+- Management and Employees may conduct Securities transactions, foreign exchange trading, precious metals, and other transactions for personal interest only if there is no conflict of interest, violation of Company policy, insider trading regulations and other laws and regulations.